 The CBD food mix works best with wet food and you may need to start with a small dose and gradually increase so that your dog has time to get used to the taste.
 Simply add the CBD oil into their food, mix it, and let it soak for a few minutes before feeding your dog as usual.

 Before mixing it into your dog’s food, trying it in treats isn’t a bad place to start.
-Shop for some absorbent treats and squirt the oil into it and then give the treat a few minutes to soak up the CBD as best it can before tossing it over to your pup.
+Shop for some absorbent treats and squirt the oil into them and then give the treat a few minutes to soak up the CBD as best it can before tossing it over to your pup.

 Mix It With Something Tasty